krimtonz/gzinject/README.md

-  -c, --content=contentfile    the primary content file (default: 5) --dol-inject                 Binary data to inject into the emulator program, requires --dol-loading --dol-loading                The loading address for the binary specified by --dol-inject
+  -c, --content=contentfile    the primary content file (default: 5) --dol-inject                 Binary data to inject into the emulator program, requires --dol-loading --dol-loading                The loading address for the binary specified by --dol-inject --dol-after                  After which patch file to inject the dol, default: after all patches
 ```

 ## Patch